 Each intern is expected to prepare a 25-minute presentation for their colleagues during the final week of the internship.
-The presentation topic is at the discretion of the intern but typically correlates to a mini-rotation experience.
+The presentation topic is typically at the discretion of the intern.
 Written and oral feedback is provided to the intern by the audience.
 Additional instructions and guidance are provided throughout the program.

 Minnesota Board of Pharmacy internship hours are provided.